...

 © photo-ac.com

-For the history buffs, Takatsukiyama Observation Deck was where the U.S. military placed anti-aircraft guns after landing on Zamami Island on the 26th of March 1945.
+For history buffs, the Takatsukiyama Observation Deck was where the U.S. military placed anti-aircraft guns after landing on Zamami Island on March 26, 1945.

 Important: Especially in the summer, remember to bring insect repellent and apply sun protection often.
 Also, instead of sandals, sneakers are highly recommended.